Royal Commission for the Exhibition of 1851: South Kensington

-The commission's headquarters are in Imperial College.
+The Commission's headquarters are in Imperial College.

-Since 1891 the role of the commission has been to provide postgraduate scholarships for students to study in Britain and abroad.
-Former recipients of scholarships include 13 Nobel Prize laureates.
+Since 1891, the Commission has been providing scholarships and fellowships supporting study and research in Britain and abroad, including the prestigious 1851 Research Fellowship.
+Former recipients of these awards include 13 Nobel Prize laureates.

 The commission currently has capital assets of more than £76 million and makes charitable disbursement of more than £2 million a year.